Havlagah: Irgun

 David Raziel, commander of Irgun, said that violent reaction will bring an end to the Arab terrorism, because the hostile Arabs "understand power only":

 Part of a proclamation 5 months before the 1948 Arab-Israeli War:

 "End the passive self-defense!
 We shall go to the killers' nests and eliminate them!
 We do not have a quarrel with the Arab people.
 We seek peace with the near-by nations.
 But we will cut off the hands of murderers with no mercy.
 And the murderers are not only inflamed Arab rioters, they are also – or mostly – the emissaries of Nazi sympathizers in Britain."

-Impact
+In Israel

+Second Intifada (2000–2005)

 Ariel Sharon, shortly after his election as Israeli Prime Minister in the 2001 elections, expressed an unexpected response to the Palestinian terrorism, declaring that "Restraint is Power".
 In the first two weeks of Sharon's leadership, 20 Israeli civilians were killed by terrorist attacks and Sharon suffered serious criticism from fellow Likud members, such as Benjamin Netanyahu.
-In this period the terrorist attacks against Israel (such as the Dolphinarium massacre) escalated.
+In this period the terrorist attacks against Israel (such as the Dolphinarium discotheque bombing) escalated.
 In Sharon's February 2002 national speech he said:

 Shortly after March 2002, when 130 Israeli civilians were killed by terrorist attacks, Israel commenced Operation Defensive Shield.